 Let $R$ be a structure region and let $\alpha \in \widehat{\mathcal F}$ be on the boundary of $R$.
 By Lemma \ref{lemita2}, the $K_{R}$-stabilizer of $\alpha$ is some finite group; either trivial or a finite cyclic group or a dihedral group generated by two reflections (both circles of fixed points intersecting at two points, one inside of one of the two discs bounded by $\alpha$ and the other point contained inside the other disc).
 Let $D_{\alpha}$ be the topological disc bounded by $\alpha$ and disjoint from $R$.
 Clearly, the $K_{R}$-stabilizer of such a disc is contained in the $K_{R}$-stabilizer of $\alpha$ (each element of $K_{R}$ that stabilizes $D_{\alpha}$ also stabilizes $\alpha$), so $D_{\alpha}$ is contained in the region of discontinuity of $K_{R}$.
 It follows that $K_{R}$ is a (extended) function group with an invariant connected component $\Delta_{R}$ of its region of discontinuity containing $R$ and all the discs $D_{\alpha}$, for every structure loop $\alpha$ on its boundary.

-\begin{lemm} $\Delta_{R}$ is simply-connected. \end{lemm} \begin{proof} If $\Delta_{R}$ is not simply-connected, then there is a simple loop $\beta \subset R$ bounding two topological discs, each one containing limit points of $K_{R}$, then limit poits of $K$.
-The projection of such a loop in $S$ will produce a loop which lift to a loop under $P$.
-But, we know that such a loop is homotopic to the produc of finite powers of the simple loops on the boundary of of the finite domain $P(R) \subset S$.
+\begin{lemm} $\Delta_{R}$ is simply-connected. \end{lemm} \begin{proof} If $\Delta_{R}$ is not simply-connected, then there is a simple loop $\beta \subset R$ bounding two topological discs, each one containing limit points of $K_{R}$ (so limit points of $K$).
+The projection on $S$ of $\beta$ produces a loop $\widetilde{\beta} \subset S$ which lifts to a loop under $P$.
+But, we know that $\widetilde{\beta}$ is homotopic to the product of finite powers of the simple loops on the boundary of the finite domain $P(R) \subset S$.
 It follows that $\beta$ must be homotopic to the product of finite powers of a finite collection of structure loops on the boundary of $R$.
-As each of these boundary loops bounds a disc containing no limit points, we get a contradiction for $\beta$ to bound two discs, each one with limit points. \end{proof}
+As each of these boundary loops bounds a disc containing no limit points, we get a contradiction for $\beta$ to bound two discs, each one containing limit points. \end{proof}

 We may follow the same lines as described in Remark \ref{estructuradeH} to obtain that $K$ is constructed, using the Klein-Maskit combination theorems \cite{Maskit:book,Maskit:Comb}, as amalgamated free products and HNN-extensions using a finite collection of the structure subgroups of $K_{R}$ (which, by Lemma \ref{lemita1}, are extended B-groups with invariant simply-connected component $\Delta_{R}$).
 By Lemma \ref{lemita2}, the amalgamations and HNN-extensions are realized along either trivial or a finite cyclic group or a dihedral group generated by two reflections.
-This ends with the proof of Theorem \ref{corolario2}. $\square$
+This ends the proof of Theorem \ref{corolario2}. $\square$